keystonejs/keystone/packages/create-keystone-app/README.md

 # Create Keystone App

-An cli for Keystone 5 to help generate starter apps.
+A cli for Keystone 5 to help generate starter apps.

 ## Usage